UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-1/howto.md

 ## Step 6

-Finally, with our newly created Dialogue Tree, we need to add the root node to the `TreeUI` game object.
+Finally, with our newly created Dialogue Tree, we need to add the tree name to the `TreeUI` game object.

-First find the Dialogue node, so in the Project panel, navigate to `Assets\Resources\DialogueTree\TreeX` (replace X with your tree number) and click the folder.
+Find out what your desired tree name in the DialogueBuilder interface.

 In the Hierarchy, expand the `PatientSystem` game object, and open the `TreeUI` game object in the Inspector.

-Drag the `Dialogue` (no numbered node represents root) node from the Project Panel over to the `Current Node` field in the Inspector.
+Add your tree name to the `Current Tree` field in the Inspector.

 ![](./MDPics/addnodetoprefab.gif)